multirobotplayground/Jazzy-Multi-Robot-Sandbox/docs/motivation.md

 Furthermore, to avoid letting this statement be thrown out without further discussion, one should note that interests must be satisfied for this world to work.
 This is an argument you can extrapolate on if you wish, and it implies that people are inclined to further their agendas by stepping over others without facing consequences.
 Consequently, even though I am from an emerging country in a very competitive environment with a nonexistent budget and a wage that is disproportionate to my efforts and expertise, I am glad to share some content with the community that could be useful.

 Finally, I would like to ask you, if any of this content is useful to you, please at least mention this repository as required by the adopted license terms.
-If I can help you with anything, please let me known and I will be very glad and look forward to any collaboration.
+If I can help you with anything, please let me known and I will be very glad and look forward to our collaboration.